Holiday let mortgages for holiday homes

 What are the costs associated with a holiday let mortgage?

 A key question is how you will manage the property.
-The holiday home will need to be cleaned and prepared for each new arrival, and you may not be based close enough to do this yourself.
+The holiday home will need to be cleaned and prepared for each new arrival, and you may need to pay someone to do this for you.

 What about holiday let mortgages for overseas property?